OpenEvalProject/evals/manuscripts/elife-88656/v1/manuscript.md

 ![Figure 33.](https://cdn.elifesciences.org/articles/88656/elife-88656-fig33-v1.jpg)

-**Figure 33.:** Figure 31B.There is a modest clash between Scc1 and the Smc3 coiled coil that would presumably have been avoided if AF were able to predict the entire complex, which is beyond its capability.
+**Figure 33.:** There is a modest clash between Scc1 and the Smc3 coiled coil that would presumably have been avoided if AF were able to predict the entire complex, which is beyond its capability.

-## Regulation of release by Smc3 acetylation
+### Regulation of release by Smc3 acetylation

 Acetylation of Smc3(K112) and K113 by Eco1 is essential for blocking RA in G2 cells, a process dependent on Pds5 (Chan et al., 2013).
 How does Eco1 recognize Smc3’s KKD loop and how might Pds5 facilitate this?
 We therefore asked whether AF can predict how Eco1 binds to Smc3, Pds5, or other cohesin subunits.
 In two (ranks 1 and 2) out of five models with S. cerevisiae (f67) and in five out of five models with Candida glabrata (f68), AF predicts with high confidence an interaction between yeast Eco1 and Smc3’s ATPase with Scc1’s NTD bound to the coiled coils emerging from it (Figure 34A).
 Importantly, Eco1 binds in a manner in which Smc3(K113) would enter the enzyme’s catalytic site as observed in a crystal structure of a K106-CoA conjugate bound to xEco2 from Xenopus laevis (PDB: 5N22) (Chao et al., 2017) (f69) (Figure 34B, left).
 The prediction envisions a very different type of association to that previously proposed on the basis of attempts to dock the acetyl transferase onto Smc3 heads (Chao et al., 2017).
 AF predicts, again with high confidence, a very similar mode of association between Smc3 and Esco1’s catalytic domain (f70), either in the absence or presence of Scc1’s NTD, and a similar mode of interaction was predicted in the top ranked model for Esco2 (f71).